comanezz/online-banking/README.md

     6. Try to submit the form with all valid inputs and verify that no error message appears.

 ### Problems
-- Home page was not responsive on mobile.
-The navbar was not reacting as expected - The issue was coming from the animation css that I added.
+- Home page was not responsive on mobile and the navbar was not reacting as expected.
+The issue was coming from the animation css library that I added.
 To resolve this issue I had to remove the animation scrolling on mobile view.
-- When pop up form is shown on the page we can not leave the pop up form by clicking outside of it.
+- When the pop up form appears on the page we can not leave the pop up form by clicking outside of it.
 You can only leave the pop up form by filling the form or by clicking on the "X".
 Solution not found even the mentor did not find any solution for this.

 ## Deployment